library("nfidd")

 packages to wrangle data, the lubridate

-package to deal with dates.
+package to deal with dates, and the tidybayes

 The best way to interact with the material is via the Visual Editor of RStudio.